-Directors will have to carefully consider the manner in which they conduct the affairs of companies, particularly where there is the possibility of being declared delinquent and incurring personal liability.
-Directors must ensure that they guard against falling foul of the provisions of the Companies Act set out above.
-In addition, directors must also consider whether they are trading recklessly when the company is experiencing financial distress, and whether to place the company into business rescue.
+Directors will have to carefully consider the manner in which they conduct the affairs of companies.
+Directors must also ensure that they guard against falling foul of the provisions of the Companies Act, including those set out above.
+In addition, directors must consider whether they are trading recklessly when the company is experiencing financial distress, and whether to place the company into business rescue, liquidation, or neither.
 Failure to do so may result in their conduct being the subject of scrutiny either by a business rescue practitioner or, if the company is subsequently placed into liquidation, at insolvency inquiries in the post liquidation period.

-In view of the case law set out above, directors must also guard against finding themselves on the receiving end of a delinquency order, as any director subject to such an order will not be nominated and, in fact, cannot be appointed to any other boards of companies.
-The word "delinquency" also carries criminal connotations

-The various dictionary definitions refer to "offender", "guilty of a crime or misdeed", "failing in one's duties" or "failing to perform an obligation", the most telling and damning being "a person guilty of serious antisocial or criminal conduct".
+In view of the case law relating to delinquency set out above, directors must guard against finding themselves on the receiving end of such orders.
+It must be borne in mind that a director who is the subject of a delinquency order will not be nominated and, in fact, cannot be appointed to any other board of directors.
+It must be noted that the word "delinquency" also carries criminal connotations.
+The various dictionary definitions of the term "delinquency" refer to "offender", "guilty of a crime or misdeed", "failing in one's duties" or "failing to perform an obligation", with the most telling and damning being "a person guilty of serious antisocial or criminal conduct".
 In this regard, directors who are declared to be delinquent may also be held criminally liable under section 214 of the Companies Act.

 Accordingly, it is critical for directors to be aware of the relevant provisions of the Companies Act.

-These provisions, coupled with the corporate governance principles set out in the King IV Report, must serve as a guide for boards of directors when managing the business and affairs of a company, as failure to adhere to the significantly increased standard of conduct required of directors may give rise to negative and unfortunate consequences.
+These provisions, coupled with the corporate governance principles set out in the King IV Report, must serve as a guide for boards of directors when managing the business and affairs of a company.

 In general, directors should therefore undertake a frank and realistic review of the manner in which their companies operate.
 This is essential in avoiding personal liability.
-Worldwide, directors' duties towards their companies are coming into increased focus, to ensure that correct decisions are made.
-Failure to maintain the requisite level of knowledge on the issues dealt with in this booklet may result in directors being, at best, severely criticised or, at worst, being held liable for company debts as a result of reckless and negligent behaviour.
+Across the globe, directors' duties towards their companies are coming into increased focus, to ensure that correct decisions are made - shareholder activism is on the increase.
+Failure to maintain the requisite level of knowledge on the issues dealt with in this booklet may result in directors being, at best, severely criticised or, at worst, being held personally and/or criminally liable for company debts as a result of reckless and negligent behaviour.